-Everything You Need to Know about Business Cards for BlogHer ‘13
+Everything You Need to Know About Business Cards for Blog Conferences

-As you can see, I have two blogs, and I really felt like I needed to explain my dual identities.
+As you can see, I have two blogs, and I really felt like I needed to explain my “dual identities.”
 One side was for Elaine Griffin Designs and one was for The Laine List.
-On a side note, in general, branding my blogs and not myself was a branding mistake for me from the beginning, and one that I have worked to correct.
+Branding my blogs and not myself was a branding mistake for me from the beginning, and one that I have worked to correct.

 What should I put on my cards?

 - Your name.
 Okay, this *seems* obvious, but I think it could be easily overlooked.